 Best Budget: Happy Belly Peanut Oil, 1 Gallon

 Amazon has officially entered the food production world with its brand Happy Belly.
 And in true Amazon fashion, this peanut oil comes at a price that’s unmatched by its competitors.
-There are no frills, like organic peanuts or special cold-pressing techniques, but if you’re looking for a good-tasting peanut oil without any additives or fillers, this is it.
+There are no frills, like organic peanuts or special cold-pressing techniques, but if you’re looking for a good-tasting peanut oil without any fillers, this is it.

 Because it’s refined, Happy Belly Peanut Oil has a neutral taste and stands up really well to high heat, making it a great multipurpose cooking oil.
 And it comes in a convenient 1-gallon size, so you can stock up at a great price.

 Best for Frying a Turkey: LouAna Peanut Oil, 3 Gallons

 If you haven’t yet tried deep-frying a turkey, LouAna Peanut Oil is the standout choice to get you started.
 The non-GMO oil was specifically formulated for really high-heat cooking.
 Unlike the other options on this list, it does have additional ingredients, namely an anti-foaming agent that the company claims helps keep the oil from bubbling over and spilling out of the pot and onto the burner.
 Because of this, it’s not the ideal choice for everyday cooking, but it's helpful for when you're frying a turkey.
 And with its 3-gallon size, there’s no need to buy multiple bottles to get the job done.

 Best for Popcorn: Snappy Popcorn Snappy Pure Peanut Oil, 1 Gallon

 Most movie theaters have ditched using peanut oil for their popcorn.
 But if you want a truly decadent, theater-like popcorn experience, try the Snappy Popcorn Pure Peanut Oil next time you’re making popcorn at home.